 - certificate of insurance

-- According to the category of goods or services being brought into Madagadscar, relevant additional authorisations from supervising departments might be required.
+- according to the category of goods or services being brought into Madagascar, relevant additional authorisations from supervising departments might be required.

 Product certification, labelling and packaging

 All perishable foods must be labelled in French or English before sale of the product, with the following information: